microsoft/botframework-cli/packages/dialog/README.md

 OPTIONS
   -h, --help             show CLI help
   -o, --output=output    Output path and filename for merged .schema and .uischema.
 Defaults to first project name.
+  -s, --schema=schema    Path to merged .schema file to use if merging .uischema only.
   -v, --verbose          Show verbose logging of files as they are processed.
   --extension=extension  [default: .dialog,.lg,.lu,.schema,.qna,.uischema] Extension to include as a resource for C#.